 There weren't many performance listings for the group, but July 13, 1943 found the Cats and the Fiddle appearing at the New 20th Century in Philadelphia.
 This was followed, in August, by a stint at the Club Bali in Washington, D.C.
 In July 1945, they played the Paradise Club in Atlantic City, which had just opened for its 31st summer season.
 On September 1, they were at the Bar O' Music in Chicago.
-November 9, 1945 found the Cats back at the Bar O' Music.
-They were still Pee Wee Brantford (tenor and guitar), Ernie Price (second tenor, lead guitar, and tipple), George Steinback (bass and bassist), and Hank Haslett (tenor and guitar).
-However, Hank Haslett left in late 1945, and former "Cat" Herbie Miles returned.
+(When the Cats headed the revue at Club Bali in August 1943, the members were listed as Charles Barksdale, Lloyd Grimes, Ernest Price, and Austin Powell.
+I don't know where the blurb got the names from, since Barksdale was dead and Grimes had been with the Art Tatum Trio for a couple of months.)

 The group was very popular at the Apollo Theater, appearing there as early as the week of October 4, 1940.
 Other known appearances were the weeks of January 31, 1941; May 30, 1941; February 20, 1942; September 18, 1942; May 28, 1943; July 7, 1944; November 23, 1945; February 21, 1947; and November 21, 1947.